Updates from the ISU Extension and Outreach leadership team

 Community and Economic Development

-- The 2018 Community Visioning Program is in the design stage during which steering committees are reviewing preliminary community design concepts.
-During July, design review meetings will be conducted in Peterson, Moville, Graettinger and Forest City.
+- The 2019 Community Visioning Program is in the design stage; steering committees are reviewing preliminary community design concepts.
+Design review meetings will be held in Durant, Van Meter and Hinton.
+The public presentation of design concepts will take place in Royal.

-- Cindy Kendall, Cindy Stuve and Elizabeth Gartin will host the 43rd Iowa Municipal Professionals Institute and Academy July 16–27 at the Gateway Hotel and Conference Center in Ames.
+- The 44th Iowa Municipal Professionals Institute and Academy is July 15–26 at the Gateway Hotel and Conference Center in Ames.
 This is a targeted training for more than 200 city clerks, finance officers and other city staff to further professionalism, knowledge and efficiency in Iowa cities.
-All training in this venue qualifies for certification in the International Institute of Municipal Clerks as well as the Iowa Municipal Finance Officers Association certification program.
+All training in this venue qualifies for certification within the International Institute of Municipal Clerks, as well as the Iowa Municipal Finance Officers Association.

 4-H Youth Development